-In this unit students examine the place of texts and their literary forms within a religious tradition.
-Storytelling is one of the major literary forms in religious traditions; other forms include law, prophecy, sacred songs, reflection and instruction.
-Students explore the importance of texts at the source of a tradition and how their meaning for the earlier and continuing tradition might be found and described.
+In this unit students examine the place of sacred texts and their literary forms within a religious tradition.
+Students explore the importance of sacred texts as the source of a tradition and learn how to interpret and describe their meaning for the earlier and continuing tradition.